deltachat/securejoin/source/new.rst

 We introduce a new secure **verified group** that enables secure communication among the members of the group.
 Verified groups provide these simple to understand properties:

-..
-  TODO: Does autocrypt also protect against modification of group messages?

 1. All messages in a verified group are end-to-end encrypted and secure against active attackers.